mupfdev/SNESoIP/README.md

 ### Communication ###

-The SNESoIP ethernet adapter is continously sending 4-byte data packets via UDP to a (remote) server and may receive 2-byte answer packets from the (remote) server.
+The SNESoIP ethernet adapter is continously sending 4-byte data packets via UDP to a (remote) server and receive 2-byte answer packets from the (remote) server.

 A packet sent to the server has the following format: